BirminghamConservatoire/IntegraLive/documentation/markdown/integra-live-help/integra-live-help.md

   ![](../../page-images/shadow-module_view_add_module.png)

-- To connect two *modules*, click and drag from a *module* output (e.g. 'out1') to a *module* input (e.g. 'in1')
+- To connect two *modules*, click and drag from a *module* output (e.g. “out1”) to a *module* input (e.g. “in1”)

   ![](../../page-images/shadow-module_view_module_connection.png)

 - Dragging a *module* onto an existing connection, will split the connection and add the *module* in the signal path

-- Modules and connections can be removed by selecting and then pressing 'backspace'
+- Modules and connections can be removed by selecting and then pressing “backspace”

 ##### Module Properties Panel